 Dr. Routenberg is currently Assistant Professor of Jazz Piano at Ball State University in Muncie, Indiana, where he teaches applied jazz piano and improvisation lessons, jazz improvisation, jazz history, jazz composition, jazz piano lab, and directs jazz combos.

 Routenberg has been commissioned to write jazz arrangements by multiple Grammy-winning ensembles and artists including the Dutch Metropole Orkest and harmonica virtuoso Howard Levy.
-Routenberg's jazz compositions and arrangements have been performed by the Metropole Orkest, Howard Levy, Christian Howes, Roberta Gambarini, Ernie Watts, Carmen Bradford, the Jeremy Monteiro Big Band, Billy Contreras, the University of Miami Concert Jazz Band, Augie Haas, Brad Goode/The Colorado Big Band, Ball State University Jazz Ensemble 1, the University of Illinois at Chicago Jazz Ensemble, the New York Youth Symphony Jazz Band Classic, and many others.
+Routenberg's jazz compositions and arrangements have been performed by the Metropole Orkest, the Symphonic Jazz Orchestra, Howard Levy, Christian Howes, Roberta Gambarini, Ernie Watts, Carmen Bradford, the Jeremy Monteiro Big Band, Billy Contreras, the University of Miami Concert Jazz Band, Augie Haas, Brad Goode/The Colorado Big Band, Ball State University Jazz Ensemble 1, the University of Illinois at Chicago Jazz Ensemble, the New York Youth Symphony Jazz Band Classic, and many others.

 Routenberg's orchestral works and Pops arrangements have been performed by many noted American symphony orchestras, including the Atlanta Symphony, the Houston Symphony, the Baltimore Symphony, the Indianapolis Symphony, the Phoenix Symphony, the Orlando Philharmonic, the Naples Philharmonic, the Coeur d'Alene Symphony Orchestra, the Tucson Pops Orchestra, the Muncie Symphony Orchestra, and the Susquehanna Symphony Orchestra.

 World premieres include Austria, Ukraine, Norway, Poland, the Netherlands, China, Singapore and Thailand.
 Performance venues include Carnegie Hall, Lincoln Center, the Concertgebouw (Amsterdam), the Lviv Philharmonic Concert Hall, and the Fox Newman Scoring Stage in Los Angeles.
 Conductors who have premiered Scott's works include Michael Krajewski, Vince Mendoza, David Demand, Douglas Droste, Thomas Sleeper, YongYan Hu, Sheldon Bair and Scott's wife Sofia Kraevska.

 Routenberg's Concerto for Jazz Violin and Orchestra entered the international spotlight in June 2014 when jazz violinist Christian Howes performed the piece in Lviv, Ukraine on invitation from the U.S. Embassy in Kiev to represent American cultural diplomacy during the Ukraine crisis.
 The concerto is also mentioned in the February 2016 issue of Downbeat Magazine in an article on Howes.